kbowden1800/bouncing-box/README.md

 sending the box to the right.
 But when `direction` is set to -1, the speed is subracted from the position, sending the box to the left.

-Lastly, we need to change the bounds-check in the `update` function:
+So, in our update function we have this if statement to make sure our box doesn't go off the right side of the screen.

     if(position > boardWidth) {
         position = 0;
     }

-so that instead of looping to position 0 we change the direction to -1.
+We need to change this bounds-check so that instead of resetting the position of our box to 0 we change the direction to -1.
 Do this and confirm that the box bounces off the right wall.

-However, you will need to add another bounds-check (if...) to make the box bounce off the left wall.
+Now that your box bounces off the right wall you'll need to make it bounce off the left wall.
+What should the bounds check be to make this happen?
 Do this yourself!

 ####Hint: At what position value do you want the box to "bounce" off the left wall?